 - First and foremost, NEVER agree to NOT call the police.
 Call the police and have a report made no matter what the driver who hit you says they are going to do.
-This way you find out exactly whether the other driver is going to be honest or not before the scene is cleared and evidence is gone.
+This way you find out exactly whether the other driver will be honest or not before the scene is cleared and evidence is gone.

 - Second, get photos of the damage to the vehicles.
-Sometimes you can tell the direction of the impact from photos.
+Sometimes you can tell the direction of the impact by looking at photos.
 This may help you prove who changed into whose lane causing the sideswipe collision.

 - Third, take photos of the scene.
 Sometimes the location of any debris or damage to the roadway known as ‘yaw marks’ can help an accident reconstructionist to determine who was at fault.

 - Fourth, get the name, address. and phone number of any eyewitnesses.
 Eyewitness testimony is the best way to prove liability in a sideswipe accident case.
 Do not rely on the police officer to get this information if you are physically able to do so.
 They do not always get this.

 - Fifth, seek medical care for your injuries.
 If you are seriously injured, have someone else do the above four things for you if possible while you get the care you need.

 - Lastly, contact a lawyer immediately if you have injuries.
 Time is often of the essence in these cases.
-A lawyer may be able to get a statement from the other driver admitting fault before he changes his story if this is a concern or get additional evidence by visiting the scene and/or vehicles.
+A lawyer may be able to get a statement from the other driver admitting fault before he changes his story if this is a concern or gets additional evidence by visiting the scene and/or vehicles.

 Who Pays if Both Parties Cause the Sideswipe Collision?